 Table 3: WWR Key Assets and Support Program Description Religious Ministry Team The religious ministry team (RMT) provides spiritual support to Marines, Sailors and their families to aid RSMs in their recovery.
 They provide confidential counseling to enable RSMs and their family to share concerns freely.
 The RMT provides information on CREDO programs and other events to enhance personal, marital and family resilience and enrichment.
-Reserve Medical Entitlements Determination Section The WWR's RMED section is the commandant-directed entity that oversees all cases of WII reservists who require medical care for aggravated medical issues incurred in the line of duty.
+Reserve Medical Entitlements Determination Section The WWR's RMED section oversees all cases of WII reservists who require medical care for aggravated medical issues incurred in the line of duty.
 Reserve Marines needing services face unique challenges, specifically in benefits and entitlements determination and access to care.
 WWR has the expertise to mitigate these issues for Reserve Marines.
 WWR Liaison Officer (LNO) to MARFORRES liaisons between WWR and MARFORRES staff in matters related to care and support of active and reserve WII Marines/families assigned to MARFORRES.
-VA Federal Recovery Coordinators VA Federal Recovery Coordinators (FRCs) are VA employees embedded at the WWR headquarters.
+VA Federal Recovery Consultants VA Federal Recovery Consultants (FRCs) are VA employees embedded at the WWR headquarters.
 The FRC is fully invested in our recovery team efforts and helps ensure Marines' smooth transition to VA when needed.
 Warrior Athlete Reconditioning Program WWR's Warrior Athlete Reconditioning Program (WAR-P) manages the provision of day-to-day adaptive rehabilitation programs and equipment and promotes an enduring Marine spirit through competitive adaptive sporting events.
 Wounded Warrior Call Center Our Sergeant Merlin German Wounded Warrior Call Center conducts outreach calls to, TDRL Marines, and Marine veterans and receives calls for assistance on a 24/7/365 basis.
-Wounded Warrior Battalion Contact Centers Conduct outreach calls to WII Marines on active duty recovering with their parent commands to ensure their needs are being met.
+The WWCC manages the CCRs, NMCMs, and FSRs.
+Wounded Warrior Battalion Contact Centers Apart of the WWCC, the contact centers conduct outreach calls to WII Marines on active duty recovering with their parent commands to ensure their needs are being met.
 Additionally, the centers conduct outreach calls to all Marines referred to the DoN Disability Evaluation System to provide advice and resource identification.
 Wounded Warrior Battalion Recovery Complexes Located at each WWBn (Camp Lejeune and Camp Pendleton) offer Battalion Headquarters, ADA-compliant barracks, and Hope and Care Centers to support Marines' physical rehabilitation/reconditioning and provide transition assistance in one location, co-located with Naval Hospitals.
+Wounded Warrior Operations Center Wounded Warrior Operations Center (WWOC) provides oversight of all casualty reports, the WWCC, all care managers (RCC, NMCM, CCR).
+The WWOC also manages the referral process, MCWIITS and the USMC recovery processes.
 Wounded Warrior Transition Program WWR Transition Specialists are available to WII Marines and families to enhance community reintegration by identifying employers and education opportunities to help ensure WII Marines are competitive in the job market.